maheini/Racego/README.md

 ## Supported Platforms

 Currently, Racego is supported as a Windows and Web app.
 In the future, Racego will also gain support for Linux and Mac.
-Racego uses the [Racego api](https://github.com/maheini/Racego-api) as backend.
+Racego uses the [Racego api](https://github.com/maheini/Racego-api) as a backend.

 ## Feature requested or Issue found?